Skip to contents

 )

-Notice the py_pkgs argument to rix(): this will install Python and the listed Python packages in that environment.
-You’ll notice that we add reticulate to the list of R packages to install as well; this is only needed to convert data between R and Python: Python build steps are executed in a standard Python shell without the need to use reticulate.
+Notice the py_conf argument to rix(): this will install Python and the listed Python packages in that environment.
+You’ll notice that we add reticulate to the list of R packages to install as well; this is only needed to convert data between R and Python, and only if you can’t use JSON to pass objects to and from Python or R. Python build steps are executed in a standard Python shell without the need to use reticulate, so if you’re using JSON to transfer data, there is no need to install reticulate.

 library(rixpress)